 "DID YOU LISTEN TO IT?" a voice shrieks in my ear the second I answer the phone.

 I wince, holding the phone away from my ear as I recover.
 "The Under the Eaves CD?
 Dusk?"

-A guy shifts slightly behind me, as if something has caught his attention.
+The man behind me in line shifts slightly, allowing one of the waitresses to pass by.
 Before I can turn to him, the person in line in front of me gets his order and moves to find a table.
 I catch a peripheral glance of blue-tipped hair as I shuffle forward a few steps, listening to Dana's voice yapping away in my ear.

 "I take it you didn't like it?"
 I ask evenly, cutting her off in the middle of her spiel.

 "You're telling me you liked it?"
 Dana gasps.
 I can almost see her clutching the arms of her chair as her eyes widen dramatically.
 She may be melodramatic, but she leaves an imprint on everyone she meets, which is more than I can say for myself.

 "Yeah," I say with a shrug.
 "I liked it.
 Quite a lot, in fact.
 Especially the title song, Dusk.
 It was a little… mellower than the other songs.
 The guitar intro, the slow build-up to the second verse where the drums kick in… and the lyrics were beautiful.
 Oh, and Kian Tate's voice…" I trail off, unwilling to admit my attraction to the handsome rock star.

 There is silence on the other end of the line.

 I pull the phone away from my ear, confused.
 No, she hasn't disconnected.
 "Dana?"
 I ask tentatively, shuffling forward again as the queue moves up.
 There's an exaggerated silence from the other end of the line and I roll my eyes as I realise she's being overly dramatic.
 Again.